PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/03-Control-Structures.md

 ```
 def fun(arg1, arg2='test', *args, **keywords):
 ```
   The above listed order is required.
 If provided, the trailing keyword arguments will automatically be packed into a dictionary inside the function.
+As an example of calling the above function, regardless of what the function might do, one could enter:

--   If a function signature requires individual args but the calling workspace has a list or tuple, the latter can be unpacked on the fly with a star ('*') syntax.
+-   If a function signature requires individual arguments but the calling workspace has a list or tuple, the latter can be unpacked on the fly with a star ('*') syntax.
 For example:
 ```